Sonnet 450

 Where yet fake virtue is now worn as fame

-And of hypocrisy which bears false name,
+And of dark sanctimony which bears false name,

-‘I speak no evil for see this my charm
+‘I speak no evil—this coronet my charm

-And so accord myself all pious harm
+And so do grant myself all pious norms

-So now here self declared, a moral god
+So now here self-proclaimed, a moral god

-And thus in proud pomposity to rule
+Crowned, ever in proud pompous air to rule

 Where every word they utter proves them fools.

-This darkling vaudeville of hypocrisy
+This darkling vaudeville of hypocrisy—

-Is but the prelude to rank tyranny.
+So much the prelude to rank tyranny.

 © Loubert S Suddaby.
 All Rights Reserved.